Academic research on police transparency

 Praeger Publishers

-Foundational research on how crime news reaches the public.
-Documents the role of police scanners in enabling independent journalism and reducing reliance on police-controlled information.
+An early study on how crime news reaches the public.
+Documents how police scanners enabled independent journalism and reduced dependence on police-controlled information.

 Key Finding: Independent news gathering tools like scanners reduce police control over crime narratives.